 Printer settings are now saved per device, instead of per user.
 Printer settings need to be configured following installation of Vision Anywhere 3.3.

 The Test Requesting providers now includes TQuest.

-Care Reminders are temporarily unavailable, and will be reinstated in a later release of Vision Anywhere.
+Care Reminders are temporarily unavailable.
+These will be reinstated in a later release of Vision Anywhere.

 Please quote these details, in the event of contacting Helpline.